Yakabuff/discord-dl/README.md

         - Mode to start the web server.
 Can be used by itself or in conjunction with other modes.
     - `--input="config_path"`
         - Specify path to config file.
 Cannot be used with any other flags.
+    - `--output="path"`
+        - Specify path to database.
+Will fallback to default value (archive.db) if empty.

 ## Contributing
 Pull requests are welcome.
 Please open an issue first to discuss what you would like to change.